pr6110748/Projet_Initial/README.md

                 -execute the **sqlSqueries.sql** in mysql WORKBENCH for set up the database

             ### setting MYSQL database on VS CODE

+                - Before, you don't have to connect to Bell's server. uses a private server, otherwise, the commands will indicate errors.
+                - Remove the **node_module** directory, **package.json** and **package-lock.json** files;
-                -open a terminal and install mysql with all those necessaries packages:
+                - open a terminal and install mysql with all those necessaries packages:
                     ``` npm install
+                        npm install date-and-time
                         npm install mysql
                     ```

 # RUNNING with front-end
     The base URL is http://localhost:4000/
-    The command line for execute the code is:
+        for add a new Booking, use this URL: http://localhost:4000/booking/add/new or click on **ADD NEW BOOKINK** button The command line for execute the code is:
                 ```node server.js```
     if the Booking is correct, you must have a successfull page with your identification number on the link